October 1, 2023

 A week ago I headed for Brienzer Rothorn from the peak at Augstmatthorn and only made it as far as Ällgäulücke.
 This time, I set off from Brienzer Rothorn Cable Car Station at 09.28.
 It was a bit damp and muddy underfoot, but just at the steps to Chruterepass, only 20 minutes into the trail, the Steinbock below sat guarding the entrance to the pass, a wonderful start to the hike.
 The steps down, just past the Steinbock were icy, and the bottom of the pass still covered in snow as it is in the shade most of the day year-round.
 This first complete pass was an eye opener for me and quite difficult going in wet and muddy conditions, but the rain forecast for later in the day kept me moving, I wanted to be off the ridge if it really started coming down.
 I made Augstmatthorn around 15.30 and was able to catch the bus to Interlaken at Habkern at 18.36.

 I've completed this trail in both directions, from Habkern/Augstmatthorn to Brienzer Rothorn and from Brienzer Rothorn to Habkern or Harder Kulm.
 It is much easier north to south (Brienzer Rothorn to Habkern/Harder Kulm) mostly due to double the vertical elevation you have to climb heading from Harder Kulm to Rothorn.
 You also have to rush the last two hours to make sure you catch the last cable car or train (17.15 and 17.40 most days).
-In over a dozen complete hikes of this ridge, I have encountered perfect sunny conditions, mud, wind, fog, rain, and trekked over ice and snow, though if I can see snow already on both sides of the ridge, I do not attempt it.
+In over thirty complete hikes of this ridge, I have encountered perfect sunny conditions, mud, wind, fog, rain, and trekked over ice and snow, though if I can see snow already on both sides of the ridge, I do not attempt it.
 The ridge is difficult enough without the additional hazard of snow underfoot.
 My snow/ice encounters have been at either end of the ridge on the west side of the ridge, either at the foot of Chruterepass or en route to Harder Kulm/Habkern.
 If I can see green grass from webcams at both ends of the trail, and the wind/rain forecast is good, I'll have a go.
 Muddy conditions were the most hazardous, as that stuff tends to clog up your shoes and affect their grip on the trail, so you have to be extra careful on the muddy/wet days.
 High winds were the only weather conditions to date that have made me consider turning back, or exiting the ridge.
 With such a narrow exposed hike for over seven hours, watch the forecast wind conditions carefully.

 Please consider buying my book, it is a great celebration of the ridge and contains a ton of great images.
 I have also added a print shop to buy some of my favourite images taken while hiking the Brienzergrat to Hardergrat Trail.
 Check it out, I will add new ones as the season continues!

 If you have further questions about the Brienzergrat to Hardergrat trail, please ask me.
-I live at the foot of the ridge, and have hiked it over two dozen times as well as hiked every route to and from the ridge from Oberried, Niederried, Interlaken, Habkern, Brünigpass and Brienzer Rothorn.
+I live at the foot of the ridge, and have hiked it over thirty times as well as hiked every route to and from the ridge from Oberried, Niederried, Interlaken, Habkern, Brünigpass and Brienzer Rothorn.
 I have often helped people complete the trail or exit safely when the need arises.
 I am up on the ridge or on nearby trails most weekends and would be glad to advise and guide.
 Just ask!
 And don't forget to buy my book!
 It is quite good (I have been told). :)

 Equipment and supplies